Luna-Hacks-2-0/Luna-Hacks-2-0/sample.chal.md

 ###### **Build a random number generator (B)**

 Many languages contain classes that allow for the functionality of a random number generator, but we want you to create your own method that does this.

+**Analyze your own Netflix Data (I)**
+Did you know you can download your watch data from Netflix or even your twitter data?
+Download a data set of your own an analyze it any way you'd like - create a graphic, predictions, or anything else you'd like.
+Share your data project on Devpost.

+######

+###### **Make a weather tracking website with historical data with Velo and GitHub in EditorX (I)**

+Velo is a great way to create a full stack data heavy website without having to worry about hosting or server infrastructure.
+EditorX offers a GitHub integration so you can manage your development with the version control while getting a typical node-style workflow with the Wix CLI.
+Check out how to get started using the Wix CLI early access documentation!
+You can find many open weather APIs at this GitHub repository.
+Share your site with us

 ###### **Design a JavaScript Game (I)**